Both Halves of Your Child’s Brain Work as One. Here’s Why That Changes How They Learn.

 Why a harmless-sounding label matters

 A neuromyth does its damage quietly.
-Once a child is “the creative one,” the adults around them stop expecting much in math, and the child stops expecting it of themselves.
-This is the same pattern that keeps “learning styles” alive in classrooms: researchers showed the idea did not improve learning back in 2008, yet a review of educators across eighteen countries found nearly nine in ten still teach to it.
-Debunked science keeps steering real decisions about real children, the way edtech that promises to match each child’s “style” repackages the same flawed idea.
+Once a child is “the creative one,” the adults around them stop expecting much in math.
+Soon the child stops expecting it too.
+The same pattern keeps “learning styles” alive in classrooms.
+Researchers showed the idea did not improve learning back in 2008.
+Yet a review of educators across eighteen countries found nearly nine in ten still teach to it.
+Debunked science keeps steering real choices about real children.
+It happens again when edtech that promises to match each child’s “style” repackages the same flawed idea.
 The cost is not abstract.
 A child told they are “right-brained” hears a prediction about where they are going, and children tend to act on the predictions adults hand them.

-There is a kinder and more accurate frame, and the infographic names it: neurological differences are a natural and valuable part of human variation, not deficits waiting to be fixed.
-Your child is not broken, and your job was never to find which half of their brain to feed.
+There is a kinder, more accurate frame, and the infographic names it.
+Neurological differences are a natural and valuable part of human variation, not deficits waiting to be fixed.
+Your child is not broken.
+Your job was never to find which half of their brain to feed.
 It is to give one whole, changing brain the wide range of experiences it needs to grow.

 Adapted from the University of Utah imaging study (Anderson and colleagues, 2013): across more than a thousand brains, no one showed a stronger “left-brain” or “right-brain” network.
 Particular skills lateralize.
 Whole people do not.